SUSE-Enceladus/azure-img-utils/README.md

         --notification-emails "myMail1@mydomain.com,myMail2@mydomain.com"
 ```

-This command will output the URL for the published cloud partner offer if
+This command will output the URI for the published cloud partner offer
- successful.
+ operation if successful.

 For more information about the cloud partner offer publish command see the
  help message: